Cody-no/ModMail/README.md

 Credit goes to Tobiwan for making the bot.
 I'm just modifying it to match some feature that [ModMail by Chamburr ](https://github.com/chamburr/modmail) has.

 ## Features
-When a user messages the bot, a new channel is created in a category in your server, representing a ticket.
+When a user messages the bot, a new thread is created inside your ModMail forum channel, representing a ticket.
 As you would expect from a Modmail bot, all the messages in the ticket are logged when the ticket is closed.
 You can also blacklist users for misuse, and set pre-defined snippets which can be sent with a single command.

 However, this bot has a few additional features that make it unique:

-- **Discussion threads** are created automatically for each ticket and logged when the ticket is closed.
-This allows mods to discuss freely, without the risk of accidentally sending a rude message to the user!
+- **Forum-based tickets** keep every conversation inside a single thread so moderators can collaborate without juggling extra channels.
 From v.1.1.0 onwards there is also an option to send messages only with the commands `!reply` and `!areply` (anonymous).

 - `!search` allows you to retrieve the logs of a user's previous tickets, and to search for specific phrases within them.

 - `!send` creates a new ticket and sends an anonymous message to a user that does not already have a ticket open.

+- `!broadcast` creates a pinned "Send to All" coordination thread that delivers a message to several tickets at once and keeps every linked conversation in sync.

 - **The following is features I (Codyno) have added onto the existing bot**:

 - `!replyt`+`!areplyt` reply to the ticket with a translated version of your message.
 You have to include the language you wish to translate to in the command.
 The original message is sent in the case that the translation sounds off and the receiver wants to self verify